Analysis: Antonio Brown's mental health is no joke

+2 of8 Tampa Bay Buccaneers wide receiver Antonio Brown wipes his face as he leaves the field after throwing his equipment into the stands while his team is on offense during the third quarter of an NFL football game against the New York Jets, Sunday, Jan.
+2, 2022, in East Rutherford, N.J.
+(Andrew Mills/NJ Advance Media via AP) Andrew Mills/AP Show More Show Less 3 of8

-2 of5 A N.J.
+4 of8 A N.J.
 State Police trooper, background, watches as Tampa Bay Buccaneers wide receiver Antonio Brown (81) throws his gloves into the stands while his team's offense is on the field against the New York Jets during the third quarter of an NFL football game Sunday, Jan.
 2, 2022, in East Rutherford, N.J.
-(Andrew Mills/NJ Advance Media via AP) Andrew Mills/AP Show More Show Less 3 of5
+(Andrew Mills/NJ Advance Media via AP) Andrew Mills/AP Show More Show Less

+5 of8 Tampa Bay Buccaneers wide receiver Antonio Brown (81) gestures to the crowd as he leaves the field while his team's offense is on the field against the New York Jets during the third quarter of an NFL football game Sunday, Jan.
+2, 2022, in East Rutherford, N.J.
+Brown left the game and did not return.
+(Andrew Mills/NJ Advance Media via AP) Andrew Mills/AP Show More Show Less 6 of8

 Antonio Brown tossed his jersey and shoulder pads toward the bench, threw his glove and undershirt into the stands and ran off the field bare-chested, waving a peace-out sign to fans in the end zone while Tom Brady huddled the offense for an important play.